 Why do I need a gambling permit?

-Under the Gambling Act 2005, Daventry District Council have a regulatory obligations for issuing permits and permissions for:
+Under the Gambling Act 2005, West Northants Council (Daventry Area) have a regulatory obligations for issuing permits and permissions for:

 alcohol-licensed premises (gaming machine permits);

 prize gaming; and